 As detailed in the WASI Sandboxing chapter, the execution layer is fundamentally isolated by the CPU restrictions imposed by the bytecode runtime, ensuring zero unauthorized I/O or network escalation.5.
 Hardware Isolation (TEEs)

 Software isolation is never perfect against advanced persistent threats (APT) leveraging hypervisor bypasses or zero-days.
-NMP’s ultimate tier of security defines native architecture for Trusted Execution Environments (TEEs) like AWS Nitro Enclaves or Intel SGX.
+LIOP’s ultimate tier of security defines native architecture for Trusted Execution Environments (TEEs) like AWS Nitro Enclaves or Intel SGX.
 By running theWasmtime engine inside an Enclave, we guarantee that neither the Cloud Provider (e.g., Amazon) nor a compromised root administrator on the Host machine can dump the RAM to steal the proprietary datasets being analyzed by the Agent.
 This is a baseline requirement for Financial and Healthcare AI agents.

 6. Computacional Integrity (ZK-SNARKs)

-In scenarios where an Agent must trust a dark untrusted Server (e.g., “Did the Server actually execute my sorting algorithm, or did it fake the response?”), NMP implements integrated structural abstractions for Zero-Knowledge Virtual Machines.
+In scenarios where an Agent must trust a dark untrusted Server (e.g., “Did the Server actually execute my sorting algorithm, or did it fake the response?”), LIOP implements integrated structural abstractions for Zero-Knowledge Virtual Machines.
 Alongside the Logic Response, the Data Node emits a mathematical ZK Receipt (via engines likerisc0-zkvm and SHA-256 cryptographic image_id proofs).
 The Agent verifies this cryptographic receipt in milliseconds off-chain, ensuring deterministic execution of its exact JS/WASM AST over genuine source data without the server ever revealing the underlying proprietary data points to the mesh.